AscendLab

 Yes.
 The same formula can be used for padding, margin, gap, border radius, or other length-based CSS properties.

-No. The clamp formula is generated locally in the browser from the numbers you enter.
+The clamp formula is generated in the browser from the numbers you enter based on the current public implementation.